alastori/tidb-sandbox/labs/tidb/lab-05-hibernate-tidb-ci/tidb-ci.md

 - When you pass a bootstrap SQL file (strict/permissive templates or your own), the installer writes the additional statements to `$WORKSPACE_DIR/tmp/patch_docker_db_tidb-last.sql` (or the path you choose via `--snapshot-path`/`PATCH_TIDB_SNAPSHOT_FILE`) and teaches `docker_db.sh` to source that file at runtime.
 Baseline runs skip this file entirely, just like the upstream MySQL workflow.
 - Need an alternate temp directory?
 Export `PATCH_TIDB_TMP_DIR=/my/fast/tmp` before running `./docker_db.sh tidb` and the script will mirror the bootstrap file into that path.

-> **Note:** Do not change TiDB configurations before running baseline tests; only apply configuration changes after capturing baseline results, following instructions in [tidb-analysis-retest.md](./tidb-analysis-retest.md#progressive-configuration-strategy).
+> **Note:** Do not change TiDB configurations before running baseline tests; only apply configuration changes after capturing baseline results.
+For future work on configuration testing, see [findings.md Section 3: Investigation Priorities](./findings.md#3-investigation-priorities).
 >
 > **Swapping configurations later?** Re-run `python3 scripts/patch_docker_db_tidb.py "$WORKSPACE_DIR" --bootstrap-sql scripts/templates/bootstrap-strict.sql` (or `bootstrap-permissive.sql`).
 Use `--dry-run` to preview changes or `--no-download` if you already have an up-to-date `docker_db.sh`.